coralstakepool/coral-stakepool-8ff38/content/pages/features.md

       - title: 2 - Coral nurseries
         subtitle: "The corals are suspended in the middle of the water column with a constant stream of nutrients passing by and closer to the sunlight.\_ Both of these factors means the corals are in optimum conditions to grow."
         content: >
-          After approximately 3 to 9 months the corals in the nurseries have grown sufficiently.
           During the entire nursing process, divers regularly clean the new corals and the nursery beds: removing algae, sediment and predators like snails and starfishs.
         video_embed_html: >-
           <iframe width="560" height="315"
           src="https://www.youtube.com/embed/aS1aPOOMQMk?modestbranding=1"